 The Board may, from time to time by resolution or ordinance, establish procedure for the processing of the business of the Board.
 Proposed resolutions and ordinances must be recorded in the minutes at least one meeting prior to action being taken.

-By-laws shall be reviewed every three years to stay current with the operation of conducting business by the Board.

-Amendments to the By-laws
+Amendments to the Bylaws

-By-laws may be amended by the Board by a majority of the members present, at any regular or special meeting, provided a written draft or proposed amendment(s) have been presented to the board and recorded in the minutes at least one meeting prior to the action being taken.
+Bylaws may be amended by the Board by a majority of the members present, at any regular or special meeting, provided a written draft or proposed amendment(s) have been presented to the board and recorded in the minutes at least one meeting prior to the action being taken.

+Bylaws shall be reviewed at least every three years to stay current with governing laws and the Board’s operations of conducting business.

-A copy of these By-laws shall be present for every meeting along with the minutes of the previous meeting and a copy of the policies and procedure manual and current ordinances for reference.
-A blank sheet of paper shall be inserted between the pages of the By-laws to record any proposed changes and terms wishing to be amended.
+A blank sheet of paper shall be inserted between the pages of the Bylaws to record any proposed changes and terms wishing to be amended.
 Should time to reference not be available at the time of proposal, the item shall be tabled to provide accurate reference time and applicable information to move forward with said proposal.

 Note: For the purpose of this document, the term “shall” is to be defined as “will” to eliminate any ambiguity.

-Note: The President is afforded all rights and privileges as any other member, including the right to vote, but for the purpose of conducting meetings, should remain neutral.